Documentation Index

 });

-Use this when you want startup-time guarantees that required Barekey values form a valid config object.
+Use this when you want startup-time guarantees that your resolved Barekey values form a valid config object.

 Standalone mode